 ADSM operates in Abu Dhabi under the sponsorship of the Abu Dhabi Chamber of Commerce and Industry.
 ADSM seeks to produce a new cadre of entrepreneurial managers- highly talented graduates equipped in the science of management who take the lead in innovating, improving and enhancing their environments - whether they find themselves in a start-up venture, a corporation, a governmental organization, or whether it is the community at large.
-ADSM's programs are designed to meet this objective.
-It began its program offering with a Master of Business Administration program in 2013 which has already produced its first cohort of graduates.
-ADSM is working towards expanding its program portfolio to include programs that will meet the needs of the Emirate of Abu Dhabi.
-ADSM recently received accreditation from the Ministry of Education to launch two new postgraduate programs: Master of Science in Quality and Business Excellence and Master of Science in Leadership and Organizational Development.
+It began its program offering with a Master of Business Administration program in 2013.
+ADSM launched two Master of Science programs in 2016-17 academic year - a Master of Science in Quality and Business Excellence and a Master of Science in Leadership and Organizational Development.
+ADSM is seeking to further expand its program portfolio to include more Master of Science programs.